BlogSpam-Net/blogspam-wordpress-plugin/README.md

    * The latest stable release.
 * 3.5.2
    * The version of Wordpress included in the Wheezy release of Debian GNU/Linux.
+* 3.7
+   * The current version at the time of last update.

 Bugs?
 -----